Dr. Ning Tang, PhD, trauma therapist in Raleigh, NC, smiling outdoors in soft natural light.

 Research & Professional Interests

 Dr. Tang’s research examines the intersection of trauma, culture, and identity.
 Her dissertation focused on Asian international women students’ experiences of gendered racial microaggressions, PTSD symptoms, social support, and posttraumatic growth.
 She presented her dissertation research at the annual convention for the American Psychological Association in August 2025.
-She has presented nationally on race-related stress and trainee experiences during the COVID-19 pandemic.
+In addition, she has presented nationally on race-related stress and trainee experiences during the COVID-19 pandemic.

 Professional Memberships